 Is there such this as a good and a bad college?
 Truth is there is no such thing.
 We all have our own standards which make a college seem good or not.
 Any parent would only want a 'good' or the 'best' school for their children but what really makes a good college?
 If you are a parent looking for that good college , here are some hints that you can check on:

-- 1Set the Name Aside.While the reputation of the college is important, this would not have so much bearing when the major your child wants is not offered or that it is not the school's specialty.
+- 1While the reputation of the college is important, this would not have so much bearing when the major your child wants is not offered or that it is not the school's specialty.
 Being in a known college does not mean that they are in the right school.
-Look not into the name but the quality of education it offers.Advertisement
+Look not into the name but the quality of education it offers.Set the Name Aside.Advertisement

-- 5The Cost of Education.Inquire about the school fees.
+- 5Inquire about the school fees.
 Can you afford to it?
 Would you be able to support your child until he finishes college?
-If you think that your finances might not be enough, you can go look for scholarships that your child can avail of.Advertisement
+If you think that your finances might not be enough, you can go look for scholarships that your child can avail of.The Cost of Education.Advertisement

 An important tip for parents: Never force your child to go to a college of your choice and not his/hers.
 You can only help them find a good one but they should still decide where they want to so they could enjoy studying.
 It is only when your child asks for your sole decision that you can send them to the college of your preference.

 If you need to reference this article in your work, you can copy-paste the following depending on your required format: